-To slow your dog down, “check back” now and again on the lead.
-If your dog is constantly pulling forward on the lead, then try a “give and take” action on the lead, i.e. pull the lead back quite briefly, and then release the pressure slightly once your dog has slowed.
+If your dog is constantly pulling forward on the lead, try a ‘give and take’ action on the lead, i.e. pull the lead back quite briefly, and then release the pressure slightly once your dog has slowed.
 Use just enough lead pressure to slow your dog down.
-Do not pull your dog off his or her feet by jerking the lead too strongly backwards.
+Don’t pull your dog off his or her feet by jerking the lead too strongly backwards.

-Try to position yourself level with your dog’s shoulder when walking together, as this will give you the best control.
+Position yourself level with your dog’s ihindquarters when walking together, as this will give you the best control.
 Also remember to walk at the correct slow speed yourself (as described above).
 For more information on keeping your dog safe and slow on the lead, click here.

 Above: It’s best to clip the lead to a walking-harness.